 How to create Sales Dashboards

-All dashboards are built on the principle of pulling data into the platform and providing the sales team with a graphical representation of that data.
-Here’s a simple checklist for creating a sales dashboard:
+All dashboards are built on the principle of pulling sales data into the platform and providing the sales reps with a visual representation of that data.
+Here’s a simple checklist for creating a sales KPI dashboard:

-- Identify where that data currently resides (EG: CRM, Excel, Google Sheets)
+- Identify where that data currently resides (CRM, Excel, Google Sheets, HubSpot, Salesforce)

-- Determine how you want to view your dashboard (EG: TV dashboard, mobile dashboard)
+- Determine how you want to view your dashboard (TV dashboard, mobile, or desktop dashboard)

 - Evaluate a dashboard software vendor based on your requirements